crambee/immich-sync/README.md

 # immich-sync

++> **Acknowledgements:**
++> Thanks to [@markeeisner](https://github.com/markeeisner) for the initial script that inspired this tool (see the discussion at https://github.com/immich-app/immich/discussions/7735 and his original script at https://git.orenit.solutions/open/immichalbumpull).

 `immich-sync` is a simple Python CLI tool for synchronizing photos from an [Immich](https://immich.dev/) server to a local directory.
-It supports album selection, checksum-based incremental downloads, and optional RAW image extraction.
+It supports album selection, checksum-based incremental downloads, and optional RAW thumbnail extraction.

 ## Features